FL0WL0W/EFIGenieSTM32F401C/README.md

 ### Windows
 1. For windows, download the toolchain installer executable from the link above.
 It will be the download with extension "win32.exe"
 2. Open the executable and follow the prompts for your language and EULA.
 3. Before clicking finish, select "Add path to environment variable."
-If this step is skipped, you will need to add the path for the toolchain bin manually to your environment variable
+If this step is skipped, you will need to add the path for the toolchain bin manually to your environment path.
+Instructions for how to add the path to your environment path can be found below in the installation for OpenOCD
 ### Linux
 ***need to update***
 ### Mac